HGNM/hgnm-2014/ARCHITECTURE.md

 To break up the large page templates described above, some layouts that are re-used are stored in the [`components`](components) directory and included in the main templates using the `component()` method declared in [`functions/component-loader.php`](functions/component-loader.php).

 For example, `footer.php` includes a copyright string that updates its date range automatically and is defined in `components/hgnm_copyright.php`.
-To include a component call `component()` with the component file name as the first argument:
+To include a component, call `component()` with the component file name as the first argument:

 ```php
 <?= component('hgnm_copyright') ?>